SofieThi/STH_Visual/Self-assigned project/README.md

 ## Usage (reproducing results)

-The data used is a small subsample of Sports tf from https://www.kaggle.com/code/victorxiao4/sports-tf/data
+The data used is a small subsample of Sports tf from https://www.kaggle.com/code/victorxiao4/sports-tf/data.
+It is in the data folder as a .zip file

 In order to run this code, clone the repository and unzip the data in the data folder.
 You will need the packages in the requirements.txt document.